Coastal Cleanup Day 2019

 September 21 @ 9:00 am - 12:00 pm

 Coastal Cleanup Day is the world’s largest volunteer day to protect our environment.
 Heal the Bay invites you to take part on Saturday, September 21, 2019.
-On this day, volunteers from all over the world will do their part to clean local beaches, rivers, creeks and parks.
+Volunteers from all over the world will do their part to clean local beaches, rivers, creeks and parks.

 In 2019, Heal the Bay will celebrate their 30th year coordinating Coastal Cleanup Day in Los Angeles County.
 Are you interested in being part of this year’s cleanup and celebration?
-Consider signing up to Captain your own site by attending a Volunteer Orientation or get your company involved as a sponsor.
+Consider signing up as a sponsor.

 About Coastal Cleanup Day